St. Barnabas, Horton-cum-Studley

 You can also visit our page on the Church of England website

-St Barnabas church is open for individual peace, quiet, reflection and prayer on Sundays only between 10am and 6pm.
+St Barnabas church is open for individual peace, quiet, reflection and prayer on Wednesday and Sundays between 9am and 4pm.
 Please be respectful of anyone else who may also be in the church and keep to two metre distancing